HireTea

 Indexing gates

 HireTea uses page gates to avoid publishing every possible page as if it were equally useful.
-A page can be reachable by direct link while still being held out of the public index.
+A page can be reachable by direct link while still being held out of the published guide set.
 This keeps search-facing pages focused on answers that are specific, sourced, and useful to an applicant making a real decision.

 Gate What must be true Why it matters for applicants

-Company fit The employer is part of the current public index and has a structured fact sheet.
+Company fit The employer is part of the current published guide set and has a structured fact sheet.
 Readers get company-specific language instead of a generic career article.

 Source-backed topic The topic has a public source, access date, and clear caveat when local practice can vary.
 Applicants can check the source trail before changing their plan.